-Since it is a chilling place for trekkers, it is a cosy and cordial centre for everyone.
+Since it is a chilling place for trekkers, it is a cozy and cordial center for everyone.
 Tea houses of this village provide excellent lodging and food services.
 Also, the comfortable accommodations in Dingboche provide adequate rest for the trekkers.

 Lobuche is very near to Everest.
-It is also close to the Khumbu glacier and icefall.
-This settlement area is small, and it looks very primitive in comparison to other Everest base camp trek villages.
+It is also close to the Khumbu Glacier and Icefall.
+This settlement area is small, and it looks very primitive in comparison to other Everest trek villages.

 Lobuche shares its name with peaks, such as Lobuche Far East, Lobuche East, and Lobuche West.
 There is another peak named Lobuche in China as well.

 Like its pre-ancient looks, people in this area provide lodging in stone huts.
 Decent foods and accommodations are readily available here.
-It is the last stop for staying overnight in the Everest Base Camp Trek.
+It is the last stop for staying overnight in the Trek to EBC.
 You can either stay here or go to the main base camp at Gorak Shep to end your trek.
 It is up to you.

 This place is the hub for porters, guides, Sherpas, trekkers, and mountaineers, who are on their way to the Everest base camp or the Everest summit.

 You shouldn't miss the splendid view of the Khumbu glacier from Lobuche.